 Easy Peach Cobbler

 Easy Peach Cobbler is made with only four ingredients.
 This is the summer dessert you need to make!
 Sweet peaches with a crunchy topping.
-This will become you favorite peach recipe.
+This will become your favorite peach recipe any time of year.
 Serve with a scoop of ice cream.

 EASY PEACH COBBLER RECIPE

 Peaches and I have a bad history.
 I won’t go into too much detail but our relationship has been rocky with a long road of making up to do.

 Then there’s my husband who says every time he eats peach cobbler he wishes it was apple cobbler.
 Another hater.

 Needless to say this easy peach cobbler had a whole lot to prove.

 But I’m The Girl Who Ate Everything, so no food is off limits…no calories left unexplored.

 The best part is that there are only four ingredients in this cobbler.
 This is the easiest cobbler you will ever make with simple ingredients.

 Here’s what happened: A little bit of the flour mixture is sprinkled on the bottom of the pan and mixes with the peach juices and stick of butter while cooking making it a thick peach filling.